Potato Latke Recipe

 Jump To

-Classic Potato Latkes are starchy potatoes that you grate by hand and mix with matzo meal, egg, onion, kosher salt and pepper.
-The cooking method involves dropping them into hot oil and frying in a cast iron skillet (ad) until golden brown and crispy.
+Traditional Potato Latkes are made from starchy potatoes grated by hand and mixed with matzo meal, egg, onion, kosher salt and pepper.
+The cooking method involves dropping them into hot oil and frying in a cast iron skillet until golden brown and crispy.

-If following Jewish tradition, you’ll want to serve latkes with sour cream or apple sauce during Hanukkah and Passover.
-Be sure to make latkes with matzo meal (ad) during Passover since it’s important to use unleavened bread.
+When following Jewish tradition, you'll want to serve latkes with sour cream or homemade applesauce during Hanukkah and Passover.
+Be sure to make latkes with matzo meal (ad) during Passover since it's important to use unleavened bread.

 What’s the Difference Between Latkes and Potato Cakes?

-While traditional latkes are made from shredded russets, you pat potato cakes into thick patties using leftover mashed potatoes.
+While classic latkes are made from shredded russets, southern potato cakes are molded into thick patties using leftover mashed potatoes.

 Ingredients

-- russet potatoes – have a high starch content which produces better results
+- large russet potatoes - have a high starch content which produces better results

-- onion – grated or pulsed in a food processor
+- small onion - grated by hand or pulsed in a food processor

 - matzo meal – the binder that holds latkes together